mjucker/MiMA/docs/Parameters.md

 Namelist `damping_driver_nml`.

- Variable | Default Value | Meaning
+ Variable | Recommended Value | Meaning
  :--- | :---: | :---
  do_rayleigh | .true. | do simple Rayleigh friction at the top trayfric | -0.5 | Rayleigh friction time scale of 1/2 day